Dusttoo/wumbo/docs/MONITORING_AND_DOMAIN_STRATEGY.md

 # Monitoring & Domain Strategy

-This document summarizes the cost-optimized monitoring approach and flexible domain handling for the Family Budget app.
+This document summarizes the cost-optimized monitoring approach and flexible domain handling for the Wumbo app.

 ## Monitoring Strategy: Prometheus + Grafana